KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/pox/02-pox-core-object/README.md

 ## Introduction

 You can put your Python code wherever you like, as long as POX can find it.
-One of the top-level directories in POX is called "ext".
-Indeed, POX automatically adds “ext” folder to the Python search path.
+One of the top-level directories in POX is called `ext`.
+Indeed, POX automatically adds `ext` folder to the Python search path.

 The POX core object is a rendezvous between components: